clr2of8/GatherContacts/README.md

 For those of you not familiar with Excel formula's, here are some formulas for creating usernames and email addresses from the output above.
 (Assume column B contains the first name and column C contains the last name)

 ![Data in Excel](https://github.com/clr2of8/GatherContacts/raw/master/images/formulas.png)

+## Pro Tips

+Randomize the order of your username list before spraying to avoid be detected in some cases.
+You can add a column of random numbers to your spreadsheet using the **=RAND()** formula, then sort by this column.

+Randomize your source IP using ProxyCannon from [#_shellIntel](https://www.shellntel.com/blog/2016/1/14/update-to-proxycannon) as described [here](https://www.blackhillsinfosec.com/using-burp-proxycannon/).